 § 2816.
 Microgrid and energy storage.

-(a) Pilot projects.--An electric distribution company may propose energy storage or microgrid pilot projects for review and approval by the commission.
+(a) Pilot projects.--An electric distribution company may propose energy storage or microgrid pilot projects for review and approval by the commission in a contested case open to any interested party.
 In determining whether a pilot project under this section is in the public interest, the commission shall consider the costs and benefits of the project, in addition to the potential of the pilot project to:

 (1) facilitate the use of diverse electric supply options in this Commonwealth, including distributed energy resources; and